folio-org/folio-org.github.io/_remote/folio-spring-support/README.md

 The library comprises several submodules that are built as separate artifacts (jar files) and can be integrated into a project as distinct dependencies.
 This facilitates more precise dependency management depending on the requirements of each project.

 The library includes the following submodules:
+* **folio-spring-base** - provides fundamental functionality for developing FOLIO modules using the Spring framework.
 * **folio-spring-cql** - facilitates CQL querying (refer to the [CQL support](#cql-support) section below)
-* **folio-spring-base** - provides fundamental functionality for developing FOLIO modules using the Spring framework.
+* **folio-spring-system-user** - provides [functionality](folio-spring-system-user/README.md) for system-user creation and utilization

 ## Execution Context